The Wettest County in the World: Background

-The novel, inspired by the author's paternal grandfather Jack and two grand-uncles, Forrest and Howard, focuses on the historical events of the Great Franklin County Moonshine Conspiracy, a series of events and a trial related to the illegal activities of the moonshiners in Franklin County.
+The novel, inspired by the author's paternal grandfather Jack and two grand-uncles, Forrest and Howard, all descendants of a French Huguenot refugee to Virginia, Jean Pierre Bondurant, focuses on the historical events of the Great Franklin County Moonshine Conspiracy, a series of events and a trial related to the illegal activities of the moonshiners in Franklin County.
 Sherwood Anderson was there working as a journalist at the time.
 To research the historical period, Bondurant listened to family stories and used archival records, news clippings and court transcripts.
 Locals began to think of the three brothers as "indestructible" because all of them survived.

 In an essay, Bondurant said that he had illegal moonshine from Franklin County, despite having been raised in Alexandria, Virginia, a suburb of Washington, D.C.
 As a teenager, he first drank moonshine, and he knows his relatives in Franklin County drank moonshine at family events.
 Bondurant said he had difficulty getting information from people in Franklin when researching the novel.
 The illegal liquor-making in the county is a topic not often broached in public.
 He says that "you could spend years [in Franklin County] and never see [moonshine drinking], even as it is all around you."